-As the ultimate superpower, storytelling naturally culminates in greater loyalty as leadership and employees share intrinsic parts of themselves through the medium of storytelling.
+Loyalty is the ultimate leadership superpower because storytelling naturally culminates in greater loyalty as employees and leaders alike share intrinsic parts of themselves through the medium of storytelling.

 Donning Our Capes

-By harnessing these aspects of storytelling you can spread these superpowers of listening, empathy, connection, trust, and loyalty throughout your leadership.
-Your leaders will then be better equipped to foster these traits within the rest of your company.
+By harnessing these aspects of leadership storytelling you can use the superpowers of listening, empathy, connection, trust, and loyalty throughout your leadership to empower your employees and strengthen your business.

-The thing we find the most interesting here is that though each of these superpowers is valuable by itself, they are collectively so much more and when we pursue them through storytelling they flow intrinsically from one to another.
-This interconnectivity makes it easy to build leaders who successfully employ all 5 of them—and are capable of saving your company and the employees within it.
+The important thing to note is that while each of these superpowers is extremely valuable on its own, they are collectively so much more.
+When we pursue these powers through storytelling they flow intrinsically from one to another, and this interconnectivity makes it easy to build leaders who successfully employ all 5 to support your company and the employees within it.

 If you are interested in unlocking these superpowers in your own company through business leadership training, check out our Business Storytelling Training page or book time directly with our CEO, Jerome Deroy, to discuss group and one-on-one coaching sessions for you and your leadership teams.